ewaldc/My-Book-Live/kernel/patches/4.19/README.md

 * over 400 days of uptime as measured on a My Book Live NAS used in a muti-user production environment

 ## Supportability ##
+Kernel 4.19 series are Long Term Support (LTS) releases and very recent, so a long support live is ahead of us.

-At this point in time, __no other 4.x kernel will have a longer support life than 4.9__
+However. at this point in time, __no other 4.x kernel will have a longer support life than 4.9__